Weighted Average Calculator

 What is an Average?

 An average is a statistical measure used to represent a typical or central value in a data set.
 It is an essential tool for summarizing numerical information and gaining a better understanding of the overall trend in the data.
-In the academic context, averages are commonly used to assess student' performance in a course or subject, providing an overview of their achievements.
-Averages can be calculated in different ways, but the two most common types are the arithmetic mean and the weighted average.
+Averages are commonly used to determine an overall value from a set of data points such as marks, scores, or percentages.
+Averages can be calculated in different ways, but the two most common types are the arithmetic mean and the weighted average (also known as the weighted mean).